nrc-cnrc/luox-NRC-CIERf/src/javascript/components/About.md

 ### Sharing spectra and calculations using sharing URL

-Spectra and calculations within the luox platform can be shared using an URL that directly encodes the uploaded spectrum/spectra using Michael Herf's [spdurl](https://github.com/herf/spdurl) package.
+Spectra and calculations within the luox platform can be shared using an URL that directly encodes the uploaded spectrum/spectra using Michael Hisf's [spdurl](https://github.com/herf/spdurl) package.
 The sharing URL will open a view-only version of the platform.
 To copy the sharing URL, scroll down to the bottom of the page.
 Before sharing the URL, please double-check that it opens spectrum/spectra as expected.

 ### Requesting DOI for sharing URL